We believe passionately in learning through play, which is why we have named ourselves a Playgroup!

 Free-flow play allows children to follow through their play ideas without interruption.
 Their concentration is maintained and the opportunity to move into a new space will often extend their play and offer opportunities for involvement of additional children.

-When children can freely choose where to play, they don’t have to wait for a special time in the day to try out ideas, or to practice new skills, or simply to work on a larger scale than indoors.
+When children can freely choose where and how to play, they don’t have to wait for a special time in the day to try out ideas, or to practice new skills, or simply to work on a larger scale than indoors.
 The building and other users restrict us from doing free-flow continually.

-Free-flow happens between 9.30am to 10.40am and 1.30pm to 2.50pm This allows Fun for Twos to spend time outside.
+Free-flow happens between 9.30am to 10.40am and 1.30pm to 2.50pm.
+This allows Fun for Twos to spend time outside.
 We are very aware that some children, given the choice, would not go outside at all, so between 11.15am and 11.50am every child will start their play outside.

 The Early Years Foundation Stage Curriculum

 We plan our topics and activities to follow the Early Years Foundation Stage (EYFS) Framework.
 Our staff make sure activities are suited to children’s individual needs and interests.
 As an Ofsted-registered provider, we must follow this framework, which has been developed by the Government to set standards for the learning, development and care of children from birth to 5 years old.
 Children complete the EYFS at the end of their Reception year in primary school.